2021 General and Special Elections: Tuesday, November 2, 2021

 For the most comprehensive and up-to-date information on Absentee Voting, visit: elections.virginia.gov/casting-a-ballot/absentee-voting/index.html

-Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now through 5:00 p.m. on October 23.
-Voted ballots must be returned in person on Election Day or postmarked by Election Day, November 3, 2020 and received in our office by Friday, November 6, at noon.
+Deadline: Virginia Vote by Mail Absentee Applications must be received at the Office of Elections now through 5:00 p.m. on Oct.
+22. Voted ballots must be returned in person on Election Day or postmarked by Election Day, Nov.
+2, 2021 and received in our office by Friday, Nov.
+5, at noon.
 Last day to vote absentee in person will be Saturday, Oct.
-31 by 5 p.m.
+30 by 5 p.m.
 Absentee ballot requests take time to process, so submit your request as soon as possible to ensure receipt in time to mark your ballot and return by deadline.
-Due to Covid-19 concerns, postal services may be delayed due to COVID-19, so consider mailing early.
+Postal services may be delayed due to COVID-19, so consider mailing early.

 Can I Vote by Absentee Ballot?

 Students living off campus at a Fairfax County address: Register to vote at your Fairfax County residence address.
-On Election Day you will be voting at the polling location assigned to your residence address, NOT at the University polling location on Mason campus.
+On Election Day you will be voting at the polling location assigned to your residence address, NOT at the University polling location on Mason’s campus.

 Students registered to vote at a Mason campus address: Yes!
 No reason is necessary as of July 1, 2020.

 Students with a voter registration outside of Virginia: Not eligible, please vote in your home state.
 Check online for your states’ absentee ballot request form.